FEBRUARY 2026 · 10 MIN READ

 Building a regional cybersecurity programme

-For organisations operating across multiple East African countries, the key is to build a programme that meets the most stringent applicable regulation (currently Rwanda BNR) as a baseline, then layer country-specific requirements on top.
+For organisations operating across multiple East African countries, the key is to build a programme that meets the most prescriptive applicable regulation as the baseline, then layer country-specific requirements on top.
+In this region that baseline is BNR Regulation No 50/2022, which sets the clearest testing floor: annual penetration testing, bi-annual vulnerability assessments, and named tester credentials.
 Key elements:

-- SWIFT CSP compliance if you process SWIFT transactions.
-See SWIFT CSP compliance guide for Rwandan banks.
+• SWIFT CSP attestation if you process SWIFT transactions.
+See our SWIFT CSP compliance guide for Rwandan banks.

 Choosing a security partner in East Africa